 I grew up on store bought ranch so I didn’t have a clue I could make my own until I started adulting.
 After learning how to cook, I discovered I wanted more control of the ingredients in the recipes I was making.

-I found making homemade ranch dressing was easy and tastes better than anything I can buy, prepackaged, in the store.
+I first created this Greek Yogurt Ranch Dressing, then started working on this dairy free version.
+I found homemade was easy to make and tastes better than anything I can buy, prepackaged, in the store.

 Vegetarian or Vegan Ranch Dressing